 I invited my friend to join the rest of us at one of our events.
 Everyone saw that he was a fellow of great esteem.
 The kind of person we all welcomed into the group.

-I removed him from the mailing list as he had requested, and from that day on we hardly spoke.
-I can’t remember when exactly the phone calls stopped.
-But it grinded to a halt and it was like we were no longer friends.
-I didn’t call him and he never called me.
-It stopped on both ends.
+I removed him from the mailing list as he had requested.
+From that day on we hardly spoke.
+Eventually the phone calls stopped.
+I didn’t call him anymore and he never called me.

 The strange thing is that others in the group continued to invite him to parties and he would accept.
-I know because I saw him at these parties.
-That confused me even more about his intentions.
-I had no idea what he really wanted.
-Was it just a passing phase that he didn’t want to be involved anymore with our circle of friends?
-I never asked him and we never spoke about it whenever we ran into one another.
-We just acted congenial whenever we met.
+I saw him at these parties.
+That confused me even more.
+I had no idea what he really wanted, and I never questioned him.

 Respecting the Wishes of a Friend Who Needs Space